demondamz/PG-Plex-Meta-Manager/README.md

 - movies.yml
 -tv.yml

-Within the config.yml you will to edit the config
+Within the config.yml you will to edit the config based on your plex,sonarr & radarr